daKmoR/testing-workflow-for-web-components/README.md

 ![03-coverage-overview](https://github.com/daKmoR/testing-workflow-for-web-components/raw/master/images/03-coverage-overview.png)

 Once you click on `a11y-input.js` you get a line by line info how often they got executed.
-So we can immeditaly see which lines are not executed yet by our tests.
+So we can immediately see which lines are not executed yet by our tests.

 ![04-coverage-line-by-line](https://github.com/daKmoR/testing-workflow-for-web-components/raw/master/images/04-coverage-line-by-line.png)